 On the other end of the condition spectrum, this particular Jeep was rescued from a field and treated to a rather thorough restoration over a period of some time.
 While a post-war civilian version, this one has been finished in olive drab with (I assume) Army-spec markings on the hood to give it that “ready to storm the western front” appeal.
 A fun rumor about the early models is that, due to a design flaw in the steering linkage, they had a terrifying habit of pulling hard to the left under heavy braking, however retrofitting a link from a later model is said to correct this.
 Hard braking is, of course, relative as these early Jeeps were powered by a 60 hp flathead four banger and weren’t geared very tall.

 Hailing from across the western pond, this Toyota pickup is exceptionally rare in North America despite being based off of the popular FJ40 SUV.
 It is, in fact, a US-spec model and seems to have only managed to accumulate a little over 28,000 miles in its 53 years of service.
 Aside from an older repaint and some fresh upholstery work, this truck remains largely original and an awesome investment on that fact alone.
 Not that mileage is a huge deal on these things as the GMC-derived F-series inline six that powers them can easily take ten times that mileage with proper maintenance.
 Being an early 4×4, however, its interior appointments are comically Spartan and there isn’t a whole lot going on in the safety department.
-Speaking of safety, you’ll notice that the fuel tank is located under the seats so an early FJ may not be the best choice for someone who is a heavy smoker.
+Speaking of safety, you’ll notice that the fuel tank is located under the seats so an early FJ’s may not be the best collector cars for someone who is a heavy smoker.

 Yet another WWII derivative, legend has it that when the Imperial Japanese Army occupied the Philippines, they found an allied Jeep and sent it home for reverse engineering.
 While the resulting prototype was completely different from the production version, it was the design of the original military Jeep that set the ball rolling for the first Japanese off-roader and Toyota’s longest-running nameplate.
 The Land Cruiser evolved into its own product line, offering multiple shapes and sizes with the 40-series shown here carrying on into the eighties.
 Stateside, our current Land Cruiser selection is limited to a large and luxurious Range Rover alternative but overseas, there are several models offered, including the Land Cruiser Prado which is the basis for our Lexus GX as well as sharing the basic chassis with the FJ Cruiser.
 The classic FJ40, though, was the model that put Toyota on the map as a producer of some of the most durable trucks on the planet.
 There’s a reason why the Land Cruiser is the official car of “I own several thousand acres of wildlife preserve in a third-world country.
 Care to take a tour?”